Port Freeport

-It has rail access, represents both private and public facilities.
-It is ranked 10th in the nation for chemicals, 19th in the nation for total tonnage, 26th in the nation for container traffic, handles over 100,000 vehicles per year and has more than 1,000 ships per year.
+it has rail access, and both private and public facilities.
+It is ranked 10th in the nation for chemicals, 19th in the nation for total tonnage, 26th in the nation for container traffic, and handles over 100,000 vehicles per year and more than 1,000 ships per year.
 Forbes magazine (2017) ranked Port Freeport as one of the top 10 fastest growing seaports for exports in the U.S.

 History

 Pre-1925

 This section covers the early history of the Brazos River from the time Texas was founded until the current entity was formed in 1925.

-When Stephen F. Austin landed on the Texas coast in 1825 at the mouth of the Brazos River to form his colony there was no deep channel or rock jetties at that time – it was only a lazy river flowing into the Gulf of Mexico.
+When Stephen F. Austin landed on the Texas coast in 1825 at the mouth of the Brazos River, there was no deep channel or rock jetty, just a river flowing into the Gulf of Mexico.